utlib/islandora_mirador_bookreader/README.md

   * You can generate them using the [Islandora SC Manifest module](https://github.com/utlib/islandora_sc_manifest)

 ## Install
 1. Download compiled Mirador javascript library into Drupal's libraries directory, usually in`sites/all/libraries`.
 Verify the file permission is web servable.
-2. Clone the module  and enable the viewer module.
+2. Clone and enable this module.
-3. In `admin/islandora/solution_pack_config/book` choose **Mirador BookReader** under Book Viewers.
+3. Go to admin/islandora/solution_pack_config/book` and choose **Mirador BookReader** under Book Viewers.

 At this point, the viewer will show an example manuscript with an option to manually add SharedCanvas Manifests from URL.

-However, the viewer can automatically load the current object's manifest, give that you have set up an IIIF image server and generated the necessary manifests.
-If you have done those steps, continue with the steps below:
+### Generate SharedCanvas Manifest datastream
+In order for the viewer to automatically display the current page's book object, you must generate a SCManifest JSON datastream for the object.

+Please read the instruction within the [Islandora SC Manifest module](https://github.com/utlib/islandora_sc_manifest) module or the [SharedCanvas Manifest](http://iiif.io/api/presentation/2.0/#manifest) API on how to generate such a datastream.

+After you have generate the datastream, configure the viewer with the following:

 1. Open Mirador Bookreader configuration `admin/islandora/islandora_viewers/mirador_bookreader`
 2. Under **Manfiest datastream ID** enter the correct value.
 If you are using Islandora SC Manifest module, the default ID is **SC**.